xaviernogueira/xaviernogueira/README.md

-- 👋 Hi, I’m @xaviernogueira, I’m an water resources and environmental scientist who has worked extensively in both geospatial and data science contexts.
+👋 Hi, I’m Xavier Nogueira!
+I’m an water resources/environmental data scientist.
+I'm interested in adding value to the world at the nexus of technology and natural resources stewardship.
-- 📫 How to reach me: xavier.rojas.nogueira@gmail.com
+📫 How to reach me: xavier.rojas.nogueira@gmail.com.

 <!---
 xaviernogueira/xaviernogueira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.